Sudharshan14/Vector-vs-Lexical/README.md

 ## Output

-Evaluation results are saved as a JSON file containing NDCG scores and a graph visualizing the TF-IDF NDCG scores.
+Evaluation results are saved as a txt file containing NDCG scores and a graph visualizing the TF-IDF NDCG scores.